Keyboard shortcuts and tips

-1pm is built for the fastest possible iteration of a run of show.
+1pm is built so the keyboard does most of the work.
 If you find yourself reaching for the mouse a lot, you are probably missing one of the shortcuts below.
-This article is a quick reference for the keyboard flow in the run of show line editor and a few other power-user tips.
+This article is a quick reference for the keyboard flow in the timeline editor and a few other power-user tips.

 Inline edit keyboard flow

-• Every cell in a timeline row is directly editable.
+Every cell in a timeline row is directly editable.
 Click into any cell and start typing.
-The change instantly saves when the cell loses focus just like a cloud based spreadsheet like Google Sheets or Office 365.
+The change saves when the cell loses focus.

-• Enter in a single-line field (Date, Start, Title, Where, Duration).
-Clicking off saves the change and removes focus.
+- Enter in a single-line field (Date, Start, Title, Where, Duration).
+Saves the change and removes focus.
 You can keep moving with Tab, or click elsewhere.

 Drag to reorder